Tree planting: Germany

+United Kingdom

-Planting in Britain is commonly referred to as restocking, when it takes place on land that has recently been harvested.
-When occurring on previously unforested land it is known as new planting.
-Under the British system, in order to acquire the necessary permissions to clearcut, the landowner must agree a management plan with the Forestry Commission (the regulatory body for all things forestry) which must include proposals for the re-establishment of tree cover on the land.
+Planting in the UK is commonly referred to as restocking, when it takes place on land that has recently been harvested.
+When occurring on previously unforested land it is known as new planting.Under the British system, in order to acquire the necessary permissions to clearcut, the landowner must agree a management plan with the Forestry Commission (the regulatory body for all things forestry) which must include proposals for the re-establishment of tree cover on the land.
 Planting contractors will be engaged by the landowner/management company, a contract drawn up and work will typically take place from November to April when most of the transplants are dormant.

 Planting is part of the rotational nature of much British plantation forestry.
 Productive tree crops are planted and subsequently clearcut.
 Some form of soil cultivation may take place and the ground is then restocked.
 Where the production of timber is a management priority, a prescribed stocking density must be achieved.
 For coniferous species this will be a minimum of 2500 stems per hectare at year 5 (from planting).
 Planting at this density has been shown to favour the development of straighter knot-free logs.

 Planters are normally paid under piece work terms and an experienced worker will plant around 1600 trees a day under most conditions.